Science Made Simple: Take the Dog for a Walk

 Oftentimes scientists and journalists make the simplest of scientific concepts sound incredibly complicated.
 Take the difference between climate and weather, for example.
 The old adage is that "climate is what you expect, weather is what you get," since day-to-day weather may depart significantly from average conditions.
 But that doesn't really tell you much about how climate is measured over the long-term, or when weather ends and climate begins.
 The explanation I like best comes from the comedian Stephen Colbert, when, during a segment with Climate Central's Heidi Cullen, he said: "Is not climate just made up of thousands of little weathers?"

-Now comes a delightfully clear cartoon posted on Youtube that uses a unique analogy — a man walking his dog — to describe the differences between weather and climate.
+Or consider this delightfully clear cartoon posted on Youtube that uses a unique analogy — a man walking his dog — to describe the differences between weather and climate.
 It's simple, to the point, and best of all, adorable.
 Check it out.